RileyDeraes/JS-Exercise-Prototype/README.md

 Find the file `index.js` and complete tasks 1, 2 and 3 until all of your tests pass.
 There is an additional task 4 which requires written explanations and has no tests.

-If you run into trouble while coding, fight the good fight for 20 minutes and then get on the help channel. __Remember to formulate your help request in a professional manner__ - like you would at the job - by including error messages, screenshots, and any other pertinent information about the problem, as well as what things you have attempted already while trying to solve it.

 ### Task 2b - Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/bvaz9NW52Asuc8DGZ/LK7SEZ9FcLpjgj).
+Once you begin, you will have 15 minutes to answer the questions [x] [here](https://app.codesignal.com/public-test/bvaz9NW52Asuc8DGZ/LK7SEZ9FcLpjgj).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.